I’m here to tell you that growing weed indoors step-by-step is easy. Just follow along.

 You might be thinking, “This man is crazy!”, and you’d be right.

-But, letting your plant root strong is a great idea during the seedling stage, and make sure you don’t over water and suffocate the plant.
+But, letting your plant root strong is a great idea during the seedling stage, just make sure you don’t over water and suffocate the plant.

 Knowing how and when to transplant your plants is perhaps the best knowledge we can pass onto new growers, as leaving plants in small pots can choke them up, while moving them too early can have terrible effects, especially if you don’t do it right.